 As part of this expansion, we are participating in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in collaboration with Merck in mCRPC patients who have progressed on an androgen receptor signaling inhibitor ("ARSi").
 Patients are dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
-Also, we have entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") to develop ZEN-3694 for multiple oncology indications.
+Also, we have entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 The first clinical study is in resistant ovarian cancer combining ZEN-3694 with BMS's check point inhibitors and dosing in the study is expected to start in calendar Q4 2021.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
 Furthermore, we also expect to enter into additional clinical studies under the CRADA over the coming year.
-The annual cost for Zenith related to each of these collaboration studies (including the cost of ZEN-3694) will be very modest.
+As at July 31, 2021, we are committed to provide funding totaling up to an estimated \$1.9 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.4 million over the next twelve months.

 In parallel, we will continue to advance other aspects of our discovery platform.
 We will continue to discuss these specific development opportunities with potential partners to enable the advancement of these novel therapies.
+Further information about our financial position is provided herein under "Cash and Liquidity".